thecoder08/coyote/README.md

 Hello World!
 ```
 ## Where to go from here
 There's a reason that I called Coyote a versatile language.
 I originally designed it to write my [operating system from scratch](https://github.com/thecoder08/scratch-os).
 You can make operating systems, use any external framework/library, and even combine it with other programming languages.
-Right now it doesn't have many features.
-It's lacking in control flow features for example (if/else, loops etc).
-However, because you can combine it with other languages, you could create them.
 I hope that you find the Coyote project useful and interesting.